Get insider access

 Apple vs Bowers & Wilkins

 Apple makes compact, portable earbuds and in-ear headphones suitable for casual, daily use.
 They're comfortable and easy to use with other Apple products.
 With the addition of the over-ear Apple AirPods Max Wireless, they've also set themselves apart from their competitors by using premium build materials.
 Unfortunately, the company's commitment to simplicity results in mediocre controls and a lack of customization options.
 Their lineup is small, and most of their products look more or less the same.
-They have open- and closed-back models, which is rare for a brand with such a small lineup.
+Still, they have open- and closed-back models, which is rare for a brand with such a small lineup.

 Lineup